 Step 3: Check if its a Electrical problem or a Mechanical Problem:

-- Sometimes the Breaker Mechanism gets jammed and when we try to close the Brekaer, the Breaker trips immediately.
+- Sometimes the Breaker Mechanism gets jammed and when we try to close the Breaker, the Breaker trips immediately.

-- Switch Off the Breaker DC and try to close the Brekaer Mechanically.
+- Switch Off the Breaker DC and try to close the Breaker Mechanically.

 - If the Breaker Closes Mechanically, we are sure that its an Electrical Problem.